anders94/order-matching-engine/README.md

 db-migrate db:create ome_prod -e bootstrap
 ```

-Bring database schema to the current version: (run all migrations that haven't yet been run.
-This defaults to the dev environment)
+Bring database schema to the current version: (run all migrations that haven't yet been run) This defaults to the dev environment.
 ```
 db-migrate up
 ```